Dalton, Huddersfield

-Dalton is a district of Huddersfield, West Yorkshire in England, approximately one mile east of the town centre between Moldgreen, Rawthorpe and Kirkheaton.
+Dalton is a suburb of Huddersfield, in the Kirklees district, in West Yorkshire in England, approximately one mile east of the town centre between Moldgreen, Rawthorpe and Kirkheaton.

 Located in a small valley it is mostly housing, with a small number of engineering firms to the north-west, surrounded by farmland used in the production of milk.

 Germaine Lindsay, one of the suicide bombers involved in the 7 July 2005 London bombings, had lived in the area following his arrival from Jamaica aged five.

 History

+The name Dalton derives from the Old English dæltūn meaning 'settlement in a dale'.

 Dalton was listed in the Domesday Book of 1086.
 This tax-motivated survey commissioned by William the Conqueror listed landholdings and resources.
 However, unlike other areas surrounding Huddersfield, Dalton was not listed as `waste', meaning uncultivated or unusable land, and there was economic activity.
 A plough was being used and the land was worth ten shillings.